 - 1. Establish overall strategy for cybersecurity awareness, training and education. - 2.
 Understand program maturity and compliance. - 3.
-Provide evidence semiannually using the Cybersecurity Program Review (CPR) that all users accessing information or information systems, products or services are trained in their cybersecurity responsibilities. - 4.
-Identify who within the organization has the data privacy role and coordinate the implementation of cybersecurity data privacy support responsibilities.
+Identify the training coordinator and organize the implementation of cybersecurity objectives. - 4.
+Identify the data privacy role or contact and coordinate the implementation of data privacy objectives.
+18 - 5.
+Biannually report using the Cybersecurity Program Review (CPR) that all users accessing information or information systems, products or services are trained in their cybersecurity responsibilities.